Shuvomoy/blog/_posts/2020-01-24-Running-Julia-code-on-MIT-supercloud.md

 As an illustrative example, I will use Julia code that uses lasso to approximately solve a sparse regression problem.
 To understand what is going in the code you can read my previous blog [here](https://shuvomoy.github.io/blog/programming/2020/01/23/Solving-sparse-regression-using-lasso.html). <!-- more -->

+First, we start with some common code that comes handy while working with the supercloud.

+## Entering the supercloud

+Assuming that we have setup our supercloud account already by following the instruction [here](https://supercloud.mit.edu/requesting-account), enter the supercloud from `bash` using the code:

+`ssh tim@txe1-login.mit.edu
+`
+where replace `tim` with your username.

 ## Transferring files from local computer to supercloud

 If we want to transfer all the files in a folder called `PC_tests` to a folder named `supercloud_tests` located in the supercloud, we can achieve that by running the following command in `bash`.